An elementary recursive bound for effective Positivstellensatz and Hilbert 17-th problem: Elimination of one variable

-\begin{proof}{Proof.} The result is immediate from Theorem \ref{OThom}, since once the factorization and relative order between the real roots of all the polynomial in ${\cal Q}$ is fixed, the list of all realizable sign conditions on ${\cal Q}$ can be determined by looking at the partition of the real line given by the set of real roots. \end{proof}
+\begin{proof}{Proof.} The result is immediate from Theorem \ref{OThom} (Fixing the Ordered List of the Roots), since once the factorization and relative order between the real roots of all the polynomial in ${\cal Q}$ is fixed, the list of all realizable sign conditions on ${\cal Q}$ can be determined by looking at the partition of the real line given by the set of real roots. \end{proof}

 Before stating the main result of Section \ref{sect_elim_of_one_var}, we introduce an auxiliary function.

 \begin{definition} Let ${\rm g}_7: \N \times \N \times \N \to {\mathbb R}$, ${\rm g}_7\{p,s,e\} = 2^{2^{3(\frac{p}2)^p + s^2(\frac32p^2 + 3) + 8}}e^{2^{6p^2s^2}}$. \end{definition}